corvisa/SummitEditor/README.md

 *Linux*
 * Xterm must be installed and on the system path.
 This should be more flexible in future updates.

+###Package installation
+The recommended way to install SummitEditor is through Package Control.
+To install via Package Control:

+1. Bring up the Command Palette (`ctrl+shift+p` or `cmd+shift+p` on Mac) and type `install`.
+Among the commands you should see `Package Control: Install Package`.
+If that command is not highlighted, use the keyboard or mouse to select it.
+There will be a pause of a few seconds while Package Control fetches the list of available plugins.
+2. When the plugin list appears, type `SummitEditor`.
+Among the entries you should see `SummitEditor`.
+If that entry is not highlighted, use the keyboard or mouse to select it.

-To install the plugin, simply use git to clone this repository into your sublime text packages directory.
-You can confirm that this has worked by opening the command palette `ctrl+shift+p` and typing the word 'summit'.
+Optionally, you can use git to clone this repository into your Sublime Text `Packages` directory.
+You can confirm that this has worked by opening the Command Palette and typing the word `summit`.
 You should see an available syntax option for `Lua (Summit)`.

+###Optional Packages
+SummitEditor also offers a [SummitLinter](https://github.com/corvisacloud/SummitLinter) plugin for [SublimeLinter 3](http://www.sublimelinter.com/en/latest/) allowing for automatic linting of your code.
+To install SummitLinter (as well as SublimeLinter if it is not already installed), first make sure you meet the [requirements](https://github.com/corvisacloud/SummitLinter#installation), then select `Tools > SummitEditor > Install SummitLinter Packages`.
+Note: using this option requires Package Control to be installed.

 ##Running The Simulator